nalivayev/florentine-abbot/docs/en/naming.md

-# Systematizing the Storage of Digital Photographs in a Personal Archive
+# Rules for the Storage of Digital Photographs in a Personal Archive

 ## Contents
 - **Introduction**
 - **Part 0: Quick Start**
-- **Part 1: File Naming System**
+- **Part 1: File Naming Rules**
 - **Part 2: Storage Architecture**
 - **Part 3: Archive Operation in Practice**